-Many a young child got their first taste of a ‘real gun’ when they put dad’s slug gun to their shoulder.
+Many a tyke got their first taste of a ‘real gun’ when they put dad’s slug gun to their shoulder and under the old man’s supervision, pulled the trigger.
 The awakening, for so many poor, innocent younglings, came rudely.

-Every November I get to watch the little kids wearing puffy coats and gloves struggle to see through cheap scopes and hold steady while being poorly coached by every male relative in the family.
-It’s a time-honored tradition to subject unwitting children to a 12-gauge blast, which happens to be the subject of this week’s Calibers for Beginners.
+Every November I get to watch little kids wearing puffy coats and gloves struggle to see through cheap scopes and hold steady while being poorly coached by what seems like every male relative in the family…simultaneously.
+For some reason, it’s a time-honored tradition in many families to subject unwitting children to a 12-gauge blast.

 Ah, yes, the 12 gauge.
-There may be no other cartridge that has brought so many children to painful tears.
-In this series we’ve looked primarily at pistol and rifle cartridges, but it’s time to move on to smooth bore.
+There may be no other cartridge that has brought so many children to tears.
+In this series, we’ve looked primarily at pistol and rifle cartridges, but it’s time to move on to smooth bore rounds.

-The reason behind the continued success of the 12 gauge above other shotgun cartridges is that it occupies a very sweet spot in terms of power, recoil, and types of payload.
-Shotguns, unlike rifles (I know there are a number of exceptions here, so don’t get cocky in the comments), typically don’t fire single-piece projectiles that have spin imparted on them by rifling.
+The reason behind the continued success of the 12 gauge above other shotgun cartridges is that it occupies a very sweet spot in terms of power, recoil, and types of payload available.
+Unlike rifles shotguns — I know there are a number of exceptions here, so take it easy in the comments — typically don’t fire single-piece projectiles that have spin imparted on them by rifling.

-Rather, most shotguns are smoothbore, meaning that the barrel has no rifling grooves cut into it to create projectile spin.
+Most shotguns are smoothbore, meaning that the barrel has no rifling grooves cut into it to impart projectile spin.
 A notable exception to this is that some shotguns have rifled barrels, but aren’t classified as rifles.
 Maddening, I know.

 Excellent guns are available from a world-wide array of makers.
-Shotguns haven’t seen the same prejudice and persecution as some rifles and pistols in most countries and civilian ownership is relatively common across much of the world, and is sometimes not widely regulated.
-This speaks to the fact that even in countries that routinely abuse their citizens, the utility of the shotgun can’t be denied.
+Shotguns haven’t seen the same prejudice and persecution as some rifles and pistols in most countries and civilian ownership is relatively common across much of the world, and are sometimes not as severely regulated.
+This speaks to the fact that even in countries that routinely abuse their citizens, the utility of the shotgun simply can’t be denied.

-Common, hard-use American shotguns such as the Remington 870 and Mossberg 500 are usually the first thing that comes to mind when one thinks of a 12-gauge.
-Typical shotguns like these are pump-action and hold anywhere from three to eight rounds.
+Common, hard-use American shotguns such as the venerable Remington 870 and Mossberg 500 are usually the first that come to mind when one thinks of a 12-gauge.
+These are pump-action guns and hold anywhere from three to eight rounds.

 Other shotguns that are in common use, although more expensive, are break-action double-barrels and semi-automatics.
 The double guns are what many sport shooters use for clays, most commonly in an under/over configuration where the barrels are one atop the other instead of side-by-side.
 It could be argued that there’s no finer bird hunting gun than a double-barreled 12-gauge.

 The beginner shouldn’t take the 12-gauge lightly.
 Despite the fact that they’re extremely common and can be quite inexpensive, they’re extremely powerful and can make for a bad day at the range for beginners.
-The 12-gauge is many things, but it could rarely be called forgiving, especially to the unaware.
+The 12-gauge is many things, but it’s rarely called forgiving, especially to the unaware.

-What the beginner should know going into shotguns is that there are many other options other than 12-gauge, such as 20-gauge, 28-gauge, and .410.
-The only problem with these is that they aren’t in the same power class as the big 12 and typically have reduced range and shot density.
-The 12-gauge is arguably the best shotgun chambering for 99% of all hunting and sport shooting scenarios.
+What the beginner should know who’s going into shotguns is that there are many other options besides 12-gauge, such as 20-gauge, 28-gauge, and .410.
+The only problem with these is they aren’t in the same power class as the big Number 12 and typically have reduced range and shot density.
+The 12-gauge is arguably the best shotgun chambering for 98% of all users, types of hunting and sport shooting scenarios.

-Great shotguns are made by a huge number of companies such as Remington, Mossberg, Winchester, Franchi, Beretta, Benelli, Browning, Kel-Tec, and many, many more.
+Good mass market shotguns are made by a huge number of companies such as Remington, Mossberg, Browning, Winchester, Franchi, Beretta, Benelli, Stoeger, Kel-Tec, and many, many more.
 It’s even possible to find historical shotguns in good condition.
-There is a substantial market for trench guns and other war-used shotguns.
+There’s a substantial market for trench guns and other war-used shotguns.

 If you don’t know the Parker gun or haven’t had the chance to see or hold one in person, I don’t fault you.
-They are quite valuable and can go for upwards of $10,000-$40,000 on a normal day.
-I have had the opportunity to visit their facility several times and it is always a trip to the candy shop.
+They are quite valuable and regularly go for upwards of $10,000-$40,000.
+I have had the opportunity to visit their facility several times and it’s always like a trip to the candy shop.